Protein shakes are all over grocery store shelves, from protein powders to ready-made protein smoothies. But what about a keto protein shake?

 Low-carb protein powders and sugar-free ingredients are tough to find.
-Even harder?
-Finding a low-carb protein powder that tastes good and fits into your ketogenic diet.
+Finding a protein powder that tastes good, is high-quality, and fits into your ketogenic diet is even harder.

-So how can you make your protein smoothies keto diet and blood sugar-friendly?
-Well, it involves more than just making them high-fat.
+So how can you make your protein smoothies keto-friendly?
+It involves more than just making them high-fat and zero-carb.

 - Silky smooth

-The main ingredients in this coconut-chocolate protein shake include:
+The main ingredients in this coconut-chocolate protein shake are:

 - Perfect Keto Nut Butter